 We recently wrote about curb appeal and the 6 best ideas to improve curb appeal because the exterior of a home can make or break a buyer’s decision before they even walk through the door.
 Even if a home is a buyer’s dream on the inside, if the outside looks like it needs work, you may take longer to sell the home—and it will likely self or much less than if you just make some easy (yet critical) updates to make it look new.

-Each home is unique and requires different updates to help it sell for its full profit potential.
+Each home is unique and requires different updates to add value before listing and help it sell for its full profit potential.
 To get started on your pre-listing project, submit a request for a free consultation with our team of Home Improvement Consultants.
 On the call, you’ll discuss the specific home and what it needs and be given an initial, general estimate to bring to your seller—as well as resources to help you show your seller the value of pre-listing updates.